 Another example is Myntra’s lookbook with an option to ‘Buy the look’.

-Lenskart, an online eyewear retailer, does this well with thumbnails showing eyeglasses and sunglasses of different shapes and styles leading visitors to the appropriate category pages.
+Another effective navigation technique is employing visual cues to guide visitors toward the appropriate products.
+For example, Lenskart, an online eyewear retailer, executes this effectively by using thumbnails of eyeglasses and sunglasses of various shapes and styles to direct visitors to the relevant category pages.

 Sales and Offers

-Keeping this in mind, it simply makes sense to group your offers and discounts together and let users find the best deals on your site.
-This can be through a highlighted sale/discounts tab in your category menu or through a dedicated offers page as seen on lingerie site, Prettysecrets.
+Discounts and special offers are an essential part of the online shopping experience.
+Online shoppers have come to expect discounts, so it is advisable to group your offers and discounts together and make it easy for users to find the best deals on your site.
+This can be achieved through a highlighted sale or discounts tab in the category menu or a dedicated offers page, as demonstrated by the lingerie site Prettysecrets.

 Highlight trust signals

 First-time shoppers often seek out key trust signals before making a purchase.
 It is essential to the group and prominently displays important information, such as the Shipping & Returns Policy, Security measures, Payment Methods, etc., on the homepage.
 Visitors generally expect to find this information on the homepage, typing in the footer or sidebar.
 These nine effective navigation techniques can enhance visitors' shopping experience.
 We would also love to hear about the methods that have been successful for you, and we'd also like to show you around Unbxd and have you explore the platform's capabilities.
 Book a demo to know more!